Episcopal Diocese of Iowa: History

-The Episcopal Church in Iowa can trace its roots to 1836 when services were held occasionally in Dubuque by Richard F. Cadle.
+The Episcopal Church in Iowa traces its roots to 1836 when services were held occasionally in Dubuque by Richard Fish Cadle.
 He was followed by E. G. Gear and J. Batchelder.
 Philander Chase, Bishop of Illinois, visited Scott County in the fall of 1837.

 The church started to develop across the state of Iowa.
 In July, 1853, Jackson Kemper, missionary bishop of the Northwest, invited clergy and representatives of all the congregations in the state to meet at Trinity Church in Muscatine.
-On Wednesday, August 17, Alfred Louderback, rector of Trinity Church, Davenport, was elected chairman in the bishop's absence.
+On August 17, Alfred Louderback, rector of Trinity Church, Davenport, was elected chairman in the bishop's absence.
 The constitutions and canons for the diocese were adopted and plans were made for the election of a bishop.
 The General Convention of the Protestant Episcopal Church in the United States of America admitted the Diocese of Iowa to its membership in October, 1853.

 On May 31, 1854, the first convention of the Diocese of Iowa began in Trinity Church, Davenport.
 Henry Washington Lee, rector of St. Luke's Church, Rochester, New York, was elected the first bishop of Iowa.
 He was consecrated in his church in Rochester on October 18, 1854.
 Lee preached in the diocese for the first time on October 29, 1854, in St. John's Church, Dubuque.

 The cornerstone for Trinity Cathedral, then called Grace Cathedral, was laid in 1867.
 The building was completed in 1873.
 It is the second church built as a cathedral in the Episcopal Church in the United States.
 In 1992 St. Paul's Church in Des Moines was named the diocese's liturgical cathedral and Trinity was maintained as its historic cathedral.
 Trinity, St. Paul's and 18 other Episcopal churches in Iowa are listed on the National Register of Historic Places.